2020–2021 Thai protests: Fourth wave (May 2021 – November 2021)

 Rallies occurred in more than 30 provinces on 1 August.

 On 3 August, Arnon Nampa gave a critical speech once again on the front of Bangkok Art and Culture Centre to commemorate 'Harry Potter themed' last year.
-This time he demanded a revoke of Article 112 law and transferring of public asset from the King back to the previous status.
+This time he demanded the revocation of Article 112 and transferring of public assets from the King back to the previous status.
 He has been in jail since 9 August until today on lese majeste charges.

 On 7 August, the Free Youth group planned a march to the Grand Palace from the Democracy Monument asking for reform and a good vaccine program, but Thai riot police pressured them out before the event starts.
 They headed back to the parliament.
 But later, they went further to the Victory Monument, preparing to go to Prayut Chan-o-cha house.
 Thai riot police closed the Din Daeng area to prevent protesters from going near Prayuth's house.
 The police fired a lot of tear gas at them.
 It was the beginning of Din Daeng's later series of protests.
 Around 6pm, the police truck was burned near the Victory Monument.
 Din Daeng's non-organized protest, called 'Talugaz', started on this day.

 On 10 August, UFTD 'Car Mob' led by Benja Apan protest which started at Ratchaprasong intersection.
 She stated in front of the Sino-Thai office, a construction company owned by Deputy Prime Minister Anutin Charnvirakul, that the 2014 coup by Prime Minister Prayut Chan-o-cha benefited only the elite.
-She criticized the government's mishandling of COVID-19 pandemic in Thailand, reboot the economy, repeals the junta constitution, reforms in state structures, and the monarchy.
+She criticized the government's mishandling of the COVID-19 pandemic, reboot the economy, repeals the junta constitution, reforms in state structures, and the monarchy.

 On 16 August, in series of street fight around Din Deang area, Warit Somnoi, a teenager, was shot in the head in front of the Din Daeng police station.
 The bullet came from the police station.
 He was hospitalized in coma.

-On 7 October, the police was shot in the head about behind Din Daeng flat.
-The police raided the flats and Din Daeng area was tighten by more than hundred of polices.
+On 7 October, a policeman was shot in the head in the Din Daeng area.
+The police raided the flats, held 13 people for questioning (7 of them younger than 13 years of age) and reported that it had seized many weapons.

 On 28 October, after 2-month coma, Warit Somnoi died.
 On the next day, pro-democracy supporters gathered at the Din Daeng police station to hold a candlelit vigil.
 The police pushed them back and arrested 2 people.

 On 31 October, Panusaya called for the lese majeste law to be repealed in Ratchaprasong area.
 There were more than 3,000 people gathering.
 Panusaya cut her left arm open with the message '112' in the end of her speech.

 By 2022, street protests largely died down, which human rights groups have attributed to heavy suppression and surveillance by the Thai government, although activism has continued online due to being more difficult to prosecute.